miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

 # 5. Construction (Implementation)

-## Class CreateTaskController
+## Class CreateVaccineController

-		public boolean createTask(String ref, String designation, String informalDesc, String technicalDesc, Integer duration, Double cost, Integer catId)() {

-			Category cat = this.platform.getCategoryById(catId);

-			Organization org;
-			// ... (omitted)

-			this.task = org.createTask(ref, designation, informalDesc, technicalDesc, duration, cost, cat);

-			return (this.task != null);
+	public class CreateVaccineController {
+		private App app;
+		private Company company;
+		private VaccineStore vaccineStore;
+		private VaccineTypeStore vaccineTypeStore;

+		/**
+		* Constructor for CreateVaccineController
+		*/
+		public CreateVaccineController() {
+			this.app = App.getInstance();
+			this.company = this.app.getCompany();
+			this.vaccineStore = this.company.getVaccineStore();
+			this.vaccineTypeStore = this.company.getVaccineTypeStore();
 		}

-## Class Organization

-		public Task createTask(String ref, String designation, String informalDesc, String technicalDesc, Integer duration, Double cost, Category cat)() {

-			Task task = new Task(ref, designation, informalDesc, technicalDesc, duration, cost, cat);
-			if (this.validateTask(task))
-				return task;
-			return null;
+		...

 	}

 # 6. Integration and Demo

-* A new option on the Employee menu options was added.
+* A new option on the Vaccine menu options was added.

-* Some demo purposes some tasks are bootstrapped while system starts.

 # 7. Observations

-Platform and Organization classes are getting too many responsibilities due to IE pattern and, therefore, they are becoming huge and harder to maintain.

-Is there any way to avoid this to happen?
+No observations were found.